GregoriusG13/Greg_Portofolio/README.md

 📍 Regional Opportunities

-- Underperforming regions show <3% of total contribution
+- All regions contribute more than 19% to total revenue
-- May benefit from targeted sales enablement or marketing
+- Focus can shift toward strategy equalization and deeper market penetration in similar-performing regions

 📆 Sales Trends